 Managing file downloads can be a difficult task sometimes.
 There are a couple of great ways to accomplish this.
-You can use something like WooCommerce to manage file downloads, or you can use WordPress only and manage files using WordPress Download manager.
+You can use something like WooCommerce to manage file downloads, or you can use WordPress only and manage files using a WordPress Download manager plugin.

 WordPress Download Manager

 WordPress Download Manager is a file and document management plugin that can help you track and manage all your site downloads more easily.
 Using a combination of passwords, user roles, IP addresses, and Captcha lock, this file manager can help you track everything from start to finish, all from the comfort of the WordPress admin dashboard.

 Do you happen to have an eCommerce site that offers paid downloads?
 No problem, WordPress Download Manager has you covered here as well.
 You can use the plugin as a complete eCommerce digital solution for managing your paid digital downloads as well.

 The plugin comes absolutely packed with features.
 There are so many that I can’t list them all.
 That being said, some of the most popular features include:

 - DropBox Support